 - Within the urban area, and outside of the town centre boundary, new developments and proposals for regeneration will be supported where these accord with other policies in this plan. - 2.
 The council will seek to improve walking and cycling connectivity, including from new development to the south of Herne Bay to the town centre and railway station, Whitstable, Canterbury and the countryside. - 3.
-The commercial area at Altira will be the secondary focus for main town centre uses, complementing the town centre, with a focus on business, commercial and a limited amount of residential space.
-Policy HBA5 identifies Altira as a location for mixed use development.

-4. To support local employment, existing business and employment areas will be protected and proposals to improve, expand or reconfigure existing businesses will be supported.
-Policy HBA7 identifies Eddington Lane for business development.
+The Commercial Area at Altira will be the secondary focus for main town centre uses, complementing the town centre, with a focus on business, commercial and a limited amount of residential space.
+Policy HB8 identifies Altira as a location for mixed use development. - 4.
+To support local employment, existing Business and Employment Areas will be protected and proposals to improve, expand or reconfigure existing businesses will be supported.
+Policy HB10 identifies Eddington Lane for business development.
 A limited amount of residential development will be supported here where it can be demonstrated that the residential development will facilitate the delivery of the allocated business space.
 Improvements to key walking and cycling routes would form part of development here.

-- 5. Education and health facilities provision will be supported to meet existing and future communities, including a new six form entry secondary school with 6th form at land to the west of Thornden Wood Road. - 6.
-The shops and community facilities within Local centres across the urban area will be protected, and proposals for enhancement or expansion will be supported, to contribute to the sustainability of existing neighbourhoods.
-New commercial and community uses will be provided at land to the west of Thornden Wood Road. - 7.
+- 5. Education and health facilities provision will be supported to meet existing and future communities, including a new six form entry secondary school with 6th form at Land to the West of Thornden Wood Road. - 6.
+The shops and community facilities within Local Centres across the Urban Area will be protected, and proposals for enhancement or expansion will be supported, to contribute to the sustainability of existing neighbourhoods.
+New commercial and community uses will be provided at Land to the West of Thornden Wood Road. - 7.
 The council will seek to protect and enhance the urban area's network of open space, and blue and green infrastructure to deliver social benefits to local communities and environmental benefits.
 Connections to open spaces within, and adjacent, to the urban area be enhanced to reduce habitat fragmentation and improve ecology.
-The Thanet Coast Site of Special Scientific Interest, and Bishopstone Cliffs Local Nature Reserve will be protected for their ecological value and enhanced where appropriate.

-In addition to the saved policies from the Canterbury District Local Plan (2017), Policies HB4 - HB10 allocate land for the delivery of new homes, infrastructure, business space, community facilities, sports facilities and open space.
+The Thanet Coast Site of Special Scientific Interest, and Bishopstone Cliffs Local Nature Reserve will be protected for their ecological value and enhanced where appropriate. - 8.
+In addition to the Carried Forward policies (CF1-CF10), Policies HB4-HB10 allocate land for the delivery of new homes, infrastructure, business space, community facilities, sports facilities and open space.